johanna-ux/confirmit-assignment/README.md

 Description
 ------------
 The assignment consists of creating a HTML/CSS banner that contains three links and a svg logo.
-The implementation should be based on this picture:
+The implementation should be based on [this picture](https://github.com/johanna-ux/confirmit-assignment/blob/master/_doc/assignment_files/Menu.psd).

 Details of the implementation
 -------------------------------